-This command specifies the source address that should be used in all unsolicited packets sent by the application.
+Commands in this context specify the source address that should be used in all unsolicited packets sent by the application.

 This feature only applies on in-band interfaces and does not apply on the out-band management interface.
 Packets going out the management interface will keep using that as the source IP address.
-That is, when the RADIUS server is reachable through both the management interface and a network interface, the management interface is used despite what is configured under the source-address statement.
+That is, when the RADIUS server is reachable through both the management interface and a network interface, the management interface is used despite whatever is configured under the source-address statement.